How To Read Prefix & Suffix Number Plates

 So, whether you’re restoring a ’70s MGB or fitting out your wide-body Supra, pressed metal number plates can give your vehicle that perfect finishing touch — all while keeping you on the right side of the law.

 If you’ve spent time in online car forums or browsing social media builds, you’ve probably seen debates about the legality of pressed metal number plates.
 It’s a fair question — one that comes up time and time again, especially from owners of modern vehicles who want that retro aesthetic without risking a failed MOT or a roadside fine.
-Approximately 28.38% of vehicles fail their MOT tests initially and these normally relate to lamps, reflectivors and electrical equipment so don’t give MOT testers any additional reasons to fail your MOt; particularly with pressed metal number plates!
+Approximately 28.38% of vehicles fail their MOT tests initially and these normally relate to lamps, reflectivors and electrical equipment so don’t give MOT testers any additional reasons to fail your MOT; particularly with pressed metal number plates!

 Here’s the bottom line: pressed metal plates are legal in the UK — but only when they meet very specific criteria.